正常

 - Zero runtime overhead;

-autois deduced only at compile time, and the generated code is identical to hand-written templates - Ideal for writing generic callback functions (such as sort comparators, timer callbacks), reducing template code redundancy
+autois deduced at compile-time only, and the generated code is identical to hand-written templates. - Ideal for writing generic callback functions (e.g., sorting comparators, timer callbacks), reducing template code redundancy.

 - The C++14

-autosyntax is widely supported by GCC 5+ / Clang 3.4+, and can be used with mainstream embedded toolchains
+autosyntax is widely supported by GCC 5+ and Clang 3.4+, making it usable with mainstream embedded toolchains.

 Compiler Support